jefflunt/how_slow/README.md

 # how_slow

-NOTICE: This project defunct.
+**NOTICE**: This project defunct.
 I recommend something else, like  [https://github.com/wvanbergen/request-log-analyzer](request-log-analyzer) as a replacement.
 It's quite powerful, customizable to your own logging format, and well supported.

 ===================